Counties with the oldest homes in Massachusetts

 There's an undeniable charm that comes with pre-World War II American architecture, characterized by high ceilings, crown molding, hardwood floors, and ornate details.
 In fact, 12.8% of all housing units in America were built in 1939 or before, showing the popularity of the preservation of these units.
 Owning a piece of history can sometimes come with a cost: Many old homes come with asbestos, lead piping, knob-and-tube wiring, and other outdated building styles that can rack up a hefty price tag to modernize.
 However, with more and more modernized pre-war homes on the market, generally located just outside bustling downtown metros, investing in property that has withstood the test of time is an attractive prospect.

 Stacker compiled a list of the counties in Massachusetts with the oldest homes using data from the U.S. Census Bureau.
-Counties are ranked by median year the structure was built, with ties broken by the most homes before 1939.
+Counties are ranked by median year the structure was built according to 2020 5-year estimates.
+Ties broken by the highest percentage of homes built before 1939.

 The country’s domestic architecture is perhaps best characterized by a rugged individualism as opposed to the hybridization of disparate architectural elements.
 As Maya Angelou once perceptively observed, "the ache for home lives in all of us," a phrase that has meant very different things to different people.